Hurricanes are staying stronger even over land as oceans warm from climate change, study finds

 Some 3,000 residential buildings in Albany sustained damage, and 49 were destroyed entirely.
 There was also extensive crop damage in the state, as some areas saw sustained winds well above hurricane intensity, or 75 mph.

-Now a new study, published in the journal Nature on Wednesday, shows that storms such as Michael which extend their damaging path far inland, are becoming more likely to occur as ocean temperatures increase in response to human-caused global warming.
+Now a new study, published Wednesday in the journal Nature, shows that storms such as Michael that extend their damaging path far inland are becoming more likely to occur as ocean temperatures increase in response to human-caused global warming.

 The study, by Lin Li and Pinaki Chakraborty. scientists at the Okinawa Institute of Science and Technology, identifies trends in observed hurricane behavior among landfalling storms in the North Atlantic Basin during the 1967 to 2018 period.